Classify Amazon reviews into positive and negative using OpenNN

 TrainingStrategy training_strategy(&neural_network, &data_set);

-then, set the error term
+Then, we set the error term

-and finally the optimization algorithm
+and finally, the optimization algorithm

 We can now start the training process by using the command